I read a recent New York Times article by Robert Pear, and as I sat at my desk, I felt that I needed to post a response.

 We will need to address all of these issues with adequate legislation, education, and software, for both the provider and the consumer, with the proper incentives as drivers for change.
 The Accountable Care Organization (ACO) model with pay for performance incentives to health systems is becoming the leading incentive for clinical data to be shared.
 An ACO needs to report on its aggregated quality of care measures across a whole population, forcing clinical data to be shared within the ACO, and practices are reimbursed for keeping a population healthy rather than the prevalent fee for service model.

 In order to keep a population healthy, you need to share and make sense of all the data available, so data sharing becomes the norm.
 The ACOs are becoming a driver for the exchange of medical records, and software designed to meet these needs is being developed and implemented.
-My company Healthjump is working on these specific problems, as well as building the capability for the patient to be in the middle of this data flow.
+Healthjump is working on these specific problems, as well as building the capability for the patient to be in the middle of this data flow.